 Tyres should be checked regularly

 1. The pressure is the first thing a driver should monitor.
-Modern radial models with soft sidewalls almost exclude the possibility of visual control, that’s why you’ll have to get a manometer or regularly visit tyre fitting or gas station with tyre inflation system.
+Modern radial models with soft sidewalls almost exclude the possibility of visual control, that’s why you’ll have to get a manometer or regularly visit a tyre fitting or gas station with tyre inflation system.

 Pressure lowered by 0.3–0.5 atm leads to overheating of the tyre, which causes separation of carcass and loss of geometry over time, and as a result, remaining tread parts wear out more rapidly in some places.
 And there is nothing left to do but to throw the tyres away.

-Even if overheating of low-pressure tyre doesn’t occur, its surface can still be damaged.
-Pressure range different from the recommended one leads to distortion of tread profile and, as a result, uneven wear around the entire circumference.
+Even if overheating of a low-pressure tyre doesn’t occur, its surface can still be damaged.
+Pressure ranges different from the recommended one leads to distortion of tread profile and, as a result, uneven wear around the entire circumference.
 It applies both to low and high pressure, only the area of increased wear varies.

 There is no direct correlation between imbalance and wear, but the comfort level and durability of suspension parts can be adversely affected — that’s the reason to check if the balancing weights on the discs are not lost.